microsoft/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 docker run -it -d --name web -p 80:8080 mypartsunlimitedmrp/web
 ~~~

-# HOL - Build the containers locally #
+# HOL - Deploy Parts Unlimited MRP using Docker locally #

+As prerequisites of this HOL, you should have an environnement with the Docker engine installed on it.
+We will not talk about running docker containers in production using Mesos or Swarm here, but the simpliest way to start with docker and to run Parts Unlimited MRP on it.

 We explained the concepts and basics around Docker for Parts Unlimited MRP with the three differents pieces that we need to run to have our application up :
 - The Database : Mongo DB
 - Backend Service : Java
 - Web Server : Tomcat

-So we created three differents Dockerfile which contains the settings and the application ready to be deployed in a docker environnement.
+So we will create three differents Dockerfile which contains the settings of our application, ready to be deployed in a docker environnement.

 ### Dockerfile for the database using MongoDB ###

+We will create an empty folder named Database, create an empty file named Dockerfile and paste this 4 command lines in it.

 - We will use the official mongo image from the Docker Hub, we will use as first instruction : `FROM mongo`
-- Next, you can specify a maintainer using the command : `MAINTAINER YouEmailAddress`
+- Next, we can specify a maintainer using the command : `MAINTAINER YouEmailAddress`
-- As third option, I will copy all the contains inside the drop folder on my local machine, to the directory tmp inside the container.
+- As third option, we will copy all the contains inside the drop folder on my local machine, to the directory tmp inside the container.
 It could be necessary to copy some artifacts or dependences for example.
-I will use the command : `COPY drop/* /tmp/`
+We will use the command : `COPY drop/* /tmp/`
-- Finally, I will tell the command line that I want to run everytime I will start this container.
-You can start Mongo using multiple ways, in my case I will specify that we want to use the REST API and the smallfiles options, to do that I am using the command : `CMD ["mongod", "--smallfiles", "--rest"]`
+- Finally, we will tell to the command line that we want to start the mongo deamon everytime we will start this container.
+We can start Mongo using different options, in our case, we will specify that we want to use the REST API and the smallfiles options, to do that we are using the command : `CMD ["mongod", "--smallfiles", "--rest"]`

-Here is the final result of my simple Dockerfile :
+Here is the final result of our Dockerfile :

 ~~~
 FROM mongo